 The nasal septum is the wall that divides the nose into left and right sides.
 A deviated nasal septum occurs when this wall is misaligned.
 It is estimated that 80% of the population is born with a deviated septum.

 A severely deviated septum may cause breathing issues, chronic congestion, nosebleeds, or snoring -- resulting in surgical intervention.

 Deviated Septum Treatment

-Treatment for a deviated nasal septum involves a procedure called septoplasty.
-This surgical procedure is performed to straighten the nasal septum and requires general anesthesia.
+Treatment for a deviated nasal septum involves a surgical procedure called septoplasty.
+This procedure is performed to straighten the nasal septum and will require general anesthesia.

-The procedure takes less than one hour, and patients go home the same day.
-The recovery period is generally only a few days.
+Septoplasty takes less than one hour to complete, allows patients to go home the same day, and generally has a recovery period of just a few days.

 The nose is an area of the body that contains many tiny blood vessels (or arterioles) that can easily break open.

 If you have frequent or unexplained nosebleeds, you should be evaluated by your ENT doctor.

 What Causes Nosebleeds?